breadou-sui/myblog/content/posts/into-the-night-rewritten.md

 I think it turned out pretty well, and I'd like to share my recording of it here.
 Before listening to it, please read the short story <a href="https://fantasticmetropolis.com/i/division"><span style="color: #598cd4">here</span></a> or read my plot summary below.

 <h3> TLDR; Plot Summary and Literary Analysis [TW: depression, suicide] </h3>
 Basically, there's this mathematician girl named Renee, and one day she proves that 1=2.
 Unable to find any flaws in her logic, she becomes distressed at the thought of losing her purpose as a mathematician and attempts to take her own life.
 Carl, Renee's husband who prides himself in his compassion and empathetic character, is fixated on “trying to decipher” Renee through expressions that “normally revealed nothing” (77).
 He believes that her feelings could be understood through mere observation.
-Eventually, he realizes that he will never be able to understand what's going on inside of Renee's mind, and that he can't save their six-year-long marriage after all. <br>
+Eventually, though, he realizes that he will never be able to understand what's going on inside of Renee's mind, and that he can't save their six-year-long marriage after all. <br>

 <i> “He opened his mouth to say that he knew exactly what she meant… But he stopped himself: for this was an empathy that separated rather than united them, and he couldn’t tell her that” (89). </i>